CSchoel/apicadabri/README.md

 For now, apicadabri assumes that you want to solve a task for which the following holds:

 * All inputs fit into memory
-* ~All results fit into memory~ (only if you want a pandas dataframe as output)
+* ~All results fit into memory~ (you can write directly to a JSONL file)
-* The number of requests will not overwhelm the asyncio event loop (which is apparently [hard to achieve](https://stackoverflow.com/questions/55761652/what-is-the-overhead-of-an-asyncio-task) anyway unless you have tens or hundreds of millions of calls).
+* The number of requests will not overwhelm the asyncio event loop (which is apparently [hard to achieve](https://stackoverflow.com/questions/55761652/what-is-the-overhead-of-an-asyncio-task) anyway unless you have tens of millions of calls).
+* You want to observe and process results as they come in.
 * You want your results in the same order as the input with no gaps in between.

 ### Future relaxing of constraints

-* For an extreme numbers of calls (>> 10M), add another layer of batching to avoid creating all asyncio tasks at the same time while also avoiding that one slow call in a batch slows down the whole task.
+* For an extreme numbers of calls (>> 1M), add another layer of batching to avoid creating all asyncio tasks at the same time while also avoiding that one slow call in a batch slows down the whole task.
   * Through the same mechanism, allow loading inputs one batch at a time.

 ## Examples